Tuesday, December 30, 2008

 Why Teaching Critical Thinking Is a Farce

-Let’s be clear that by critical thinking we do not mean mere logic chopping.
-The “these are the premises” and “this is a conclusion,” sort of thing.
-That kind of ‘critical thinking’ is generally harmless in that it rarely results in serious challenges to anything deeply believed.
-That is precisely why this is the common style of ‘critical thinking’ taught in school.
+Critical thinking is notmere logic chopping.
+You know, “these are the premises” and “this is a conclusion,” sort of thing.
+That kind of ‘critical thinking’ is harmless in that it rarely results in serious challenges to anything deeply believed.
+That is precisely why this style of ‘critical thinking is taught in school while nothing relating to actual critical thought is even touched upon.

-Some might argue that it isn't necessary to tackle these issues head on.
-That by teaching generic methods of thinking critically learners will, sooner or later, bring these tools to bear on those deep assumptions and basic authorities that are central to their lives.
-But too many things can interfere with this transfer of learning to rely on it.
-If you want young people to really think critically, it is far better to provide them with a direct and well focused opportunity to do so.
-Just be prepared to find another job shortly thereafter.
+Some argue that it isn't necessary to tackle such sensitive issues head on.
+They argue that by teaching generic methods of thinking learners will, sooner or later, bring these tools to bear on those deep assumptions and basic authorities that are central to their lives.
+But too many things, such as the psychological and emotional upset it promotes, interfere with this transfer of learning.
+If you want people to really think critically, far better to provide them with direct and well focused vitally important opportunities to do so.
+But should educators do this, they had better be prepared to find another job.

 Is this excessively cynical.
-No, not at all.
-Take a look at what's going on in Florida where a single complaint from a parent with an obviously limited intellect can result in book banning.
-Where any lesson that might distress a student, make them feel guilty for instance, is now legally verboten.
-And this style of thought policing is so popular that their governor is able to make a serious bid for the presidency of the United States.
+Not at all.
+Take a look at what's going on in states where a single complaint from a parent with an obviously limited intellect can ultimately result in book banning.
+Where any investigation that might distress a student, make them feel guilty for instance, is now legally verboten.
+And this style of thought policing is so popular that politicians who push it are able to make a serious bid for the presidency of the United States.

 EQUAL SCHOOLING AS A CONSTITUTIONAL RIGHT: do we need an equal education amendment?